-Over summer, Upper Reach usually holds their Twilight Concerts, a series of intimate outdoor shows with awesome soul acts and great food.
+In February and March Upper Reach holds their Twilight Concerts, a series of intimate outdoor shows with awesome soul acts and great food.
 If you’re super quick on the uptake, you can even book a stay in a little cottage on the property, just stumbling distance from the concert.

 Harris Organic Wines

 Buy your veggies from farmers markets, shop fair trade, and make your own compost?
 Congrats, your moral compass is stick straight and this winery is your new spiritual home.
 Free of pesticides, chemicals and fertilizers, Harris scores gongs as Perth’s only organic winery and the only organic brandy distillery that's making vodka, brandy and gin in Australia.
 Keep an eye out for their tasting nights.

 Love wine but can’t stomach the wank?
 Lancaster Wines is as down to earth as they come, serving up their fine wine from a tin shed.
-With some of the oldest vines in the Swan Valley, all their drops are gluggable, but the dessert wines are extra spesh.
+With some of the oldest vines in the Swan Valley, all their drops are gluggable, but the dessert wines are extra special.